Kapil Sharma Throws Starry TANTRUMS; Refuses To Pose For Selfies With Fans!

 Kapil Should Learn From Ranveer!

 It has to be recalled that Ranveer has visited Kapil's show twice.
-The duo share great bond!
-We wished (in the above case) Kapil had learnt from Ranveer as to how to treat fans!
+The duo shares a great bond!
+We wish (in the above case) Kapil had learnt from Ranveer as to how to treat fans!

 Most Read: Latest TRP Ratings: Star Plus Back On Top Spot; Yeh Rishta Kya Kehlata Hai Witnesses A Jump!